kingparra/hpfp/12_-_signaling_adversity/notes.rst

 * How is this relevant to getting shit done?
 * Why should I care?

-Without that, this seems like useless trivia, and I'm pretty sure I'll forget it.
+Without that, this seems like useless trivia, and I'm pretty sure I'll forget it all.
 That's OK, though, I can look it up when I need to.
 Search engines exist.

 12.5 Chapter Exercises